 - (either-let* (claw ...) . body)syntax

 The Maybe/Either equivalent of and-let* from SRFI 2.
 However, instead of testing whether a claw is true or false, it tests whether it is Just/Right or Nothing/Left.
-If a claw does not evaluate to a Maybe/Either, an error satisfying error-object is signaled.
-The same is true if a claw evaluates to a Just or Right that wraps zero values or more than one value, then a condition of kind (exn type payload) is raised.
+If a claw does not evaluate to a Maybe/Either, an condition of kind (exn type assertion) is raised.
+If a claw evaluates to a Just or Right that wraps zero values or more than one value, then a condition of kind (exn type payload) is raised.

 A claw is either a bound identifier, or a list of length 1, in which case it is an expression, or a list of length 2, in which case it is a variable and an expression.
 In either case, the value of the claw is the value of the bound variable or expression.
 If the value of a claw is Nothing / a Left, the expression immediately returns that value.
 But if the value of a claw is a Just/Right, then the variable (if any) is bound to its unwrapped value; the scope of this binding is any remaining claws and the body.

 If the values of all the claws are Just/Right, then the body is evaluated as if it were in a (let () ...), and its values are wrapped in a Just/Right and returned.

 - (either-let*-values (claw ...) . body)syntax

 The same as maybe/either-let*, except that the first element of a two-element claw is a <formals> from lambda, and the variables mentioned in it (if any) are bound to the values that result from unpacking a Just/Right.
 Note that a claw with a single variable in maybe/either-let* is bound to the sole value contained in the Just/Right, whereas in maybe/either-let*-values, it is bound to a list of all the values, just as in a lambda expression, a <formals> consisting of a single variable is bound to a list of all the procedure arguments.